- SAP has made several bizarre comments regarding transalytical databases.

 Is that the way a supposed research entity should write about test results — that they “crush” workloads?
 Also, how would Forrester know this?
 Forrester does not employ technical resources and would not have any idea either way.
 Secondly, which workload?
 Transaction or analytic?
-It makes a difference, as our research into the area indicates that HANA is very poor at processing transactions, and is somewhat poor in long SQL queries, which we cover in the article HANA as a Mismatch for S/4HANA and ERP.
+It makes a difference, as our research into the area indicates that HANA is very poor at processing transactions, and is somewhat weak in long SQL queries, which we cover in the article HANA as a Mismatch for S/4HANA and ERP.

-At this point in the TechTarget article, they go out to an “independent source” which is Convergent IS which is an SAP consulting partner.
+At this point in the TechTarget article, they go out to an “independent source,” which is Convergent IS, which is an SAP consulting partner.
 Therefore, nothing that Convergent IS says about SAP can be published without the approval of SAP, as explained in the SAP partnership agreement, as we covered in the article The Control on Display with the SAP Partnership Agreement.

 Convergent IS Used to Provide Some Inaccurate and Highly Promotional Quotes